 Amid mounting crackdown in India, cannabis users like Deb are currently reeling from a severe weed drought in cities like New Delhi, Mumbai, Bengaluru, Pune, Kolkata and Goa (ya, we know it’s not a city but you get the point), and even smaller towns like Kolhapur and Jhansi.
 Raids against cannabis farmers and peddlers have been taking place in hubs like Tripura and Odisha.
-While around 30,000 kilograms of weed was confiscated in just one district in Tripura recently (leading to unemployment and a crippled economy), up to 4,362 acres of cannabis cultivation has been destroyed in Odisha in 2016-17, causing a steep fall in supply from districts like Angul, Sambalpur and Deogarh.
+While around 30,000 kg weed was confiscated in just one district in Tripura recently (leading to unemployment and a crippled economy), up to 4,362 acres of cannabis cultivation has been destroyed in Odisha in 2016-17, causing a steep fall in supply from districts like Angul, Sambalpur and Deogarh.
 On November 18, around 700 kilograms of weed was confiscated from Alipurduar in Assam.

 Azim*, a drug peddler in New Delhi’s Nizamuddin area, says that he isn’t getting the merchandise from his regular suppliers from Himachal, Odisha and Andhra Pradesh, even at a premium price.
 “The word on the street is that the Modi government doesn’t like the ease of availability of weed in India.
 Zyada hi sakhti hai is baar.
 (It's too strict this time).”
 According to him, the acute shortage in Delhi is because “most of the good stuff comes from Odisha, which is currently sookha (dry)”.
 In such a scenario, he, and most of the peddlers he knows, are resorting to selling Bangladeshi weed.

 But Mohit*, a regular buyer from South Delhi’s Sarita Vihar, says that this “Bangladeshi stuff”—sold at double its regular price—doesn’t help at all.
 “I have had two fucking joints.
 Nothing happens,” he insists.
 “I have a full packet of this stuff at my apartment—all useless.”
-Most of his friends are buying hashish (also sold at a much higher price than usual) or asking friends and acquaintances from neighboring states to send it to them.
+Most of his friends are buying hashish (also sold at a much higher price than usual) or asking friends and acquaintances from neighbouring states to send it to them.

 Roy* from Delhi says that, “the price is jacked up to an unbelievable level”, and expressed his anger about the “best of the best stash for the elitists running via the same networks as before”.
 Sandeep*, on the other hand, chose to compromise on quality.
 According to him, some dealers are now reportedly selling heroin to those desperately chasing a high.
 “It’s right now easier to get heroin in Subhash Nagar and Tilak Nagar than weed,” he says.